-W2MJV emphasizes the importance of using correct W2MJV empnasizes the importance of using confective break-in' procedure.
+W2MJV emphasizes the importance of using correct "break-in" procedure.
 When an operator answers your CQ and sends "BK" (inviting you to break-in), you should come back immediately, sending "BK" to indicate that you hear him.
 Send "BK" only!
 The caller will then sign in the normal fashion and contact will be definitely established.
 Even though you are not completely equipped for break-in work, throw on the switches and send "BK."
 The other operator, who is using break-in and who has so indicated by sending "BK" in the first place, will hear you, even though you cannot hear him when your transmitter is on the air.
 This procedure saves considerable operating time.

-The very attractive VE/W Contest Trophy awarded in the 1939 contest to Larry LeKashman, W2IOP, who made the highest W score - 30,429.
+The very attractive VE/W Contest Trophy awarded in the 1939 contest to Larry LeKashman, W2IOP, who made the highest W score -30,429.